Novel thermodynamic inequality for rotating AdS black holes

 .
 The thermodynamic properties of black holes have played an outstanding role in advancing our understanding of the interplay between gravitation, quantum theory, and thermodynamics because of the seminal works of Bekenstein and Hawking \cite{Bekenstein:1973ur,Hawking:1975vcx}.
 Bekenstein first proposed that the entropy of a black hole is proportional to the area of its event horizon \cite{Bekenstein:1973ur}, a notion that was profoundly supported by Hawking's discovery of black hole radiation \cite{Hawking:1975vcx}.
 In Anti-de Sitter (AdS) spacetimes, these ideas acquire additional depth due to the AdS/CFT correspondence \cite{Maldacena:1997re}, which facilitates the study of gravitational systems through dual conformal field theories, thereby offering new perspectives on entropy bounds.

 Recent developments have significantly expanded the classical picture of black hole thermodynamics by incorporating notions such as thermodynamic volume \cite{Kastor:2009wy,Cvetic:2010jb}, critical behavior in extended phase space \cite{Kubiznak:2012wp}, and the intriguing concept of black holes functioning as heat engines \cite{Johnson:2014yja}.
 This broader framework, often referred to as ``black hole chemistry" \cite{Karch:2015rpa}, has motivated investigations into entropy inequalities and phase structures within the AdS/CFT correspondence.
 Additionally, recent work on holographic complexity \cite{AlBalushi:2020rqe}, the role of chemical potentials in holographic thermodynamics \cite{Visser:2021eqk}, and the higher-dimensional origins of black hole thermodynamics \cite{Frassino:2022zaz,Ahmed:2023snm} has further highlighted the necessity for rigorous mathematical treatments of entropy bounds in AdS black hole spacetimes.
 Initial efforts to explore these ideas in rotating black holes and black rings demonstrated the existence of nontrivial phase behavior and thermodynamic volumes in complex horizon geometries \cite{Altamirano:2014tva}.
 Further studies extended these ideas to de Sitter backgrounds \cite{Dolan:2013ft}, accelerating spacetimes \cite{Gregory:2019dtq}, and scenarios involving holography and information geometry.
-While some literatures include possible violations of the RII, a conclusive counterexample to the conjecture is still lacking.